EarthZetaOrg/ai-trading-bot/docs/hyperopt.md

     }
 ```

-If you are optimizing ROI, Freqtrade creates the 'roi' optimization hyperspace for you -- it's the hyperspace of components for the ROI tables.
-By default, each ROI table generated by the Freqtrade consists of 4 rows (steps).
+If you are optimizing ROI, earthzetaorg creates the 'roi' optimization hyperspace for you -- it's the hyperspace of components for the ROI tables.
+By default, each ROI table generated by the earthzetaorg consists of 4 rows (steps).
 Hyperopt implements adaptive ranges for ROI tables with ranges for values in the ROI steps that depend on the ticker_interval used.
 By default the values can vary in the following ranges (for some of the most used ticker intervals, values are rounded to 5 digits after the decimal point):

 | # step <td colspan=2> 1m <td colspan=2> 5m <td colspan=2> 1h <td colspan=2> 1d |
 |---|---|---|---|---|---|---|---|---|